firefox-devtools/debugger/docs/issues.md

 | `infrastructure` | [search][labels-infrastructure] | Issues with testing / build infrastructure |
 | `discussion` | [search][labels-discussion] | Issues need clearer requirements before work can be started |

-### Up For Grab Issues
+### Available Issues

-[up for grabs][labels-up-for-grabs] issues have clear requirements and a difficulty level.
+[available][labels-available] issues have clear requirements and a difficulty level.

 They often have a patch, which should be a good starting off point.
 Sometimes the patches are enough to fix the bug!

-One reason we file up for grabs issues when the solution is somewhat simple is that it's great to get a second set of eyes.
+One reason we file `available` issues when the solution is somewhat simple is that it's great to get a second set of eyes.
 Running the fix locally and QAing it thoroughly is a huge help.
 A lot of times you'll discover things that we missed.

 ### Triaging